britairving/Carbon_Dioxide_SOP/carbon_dioxide_sop/carbon_dioxide_sop/_build/html/_sources/sections/co2_mission_execution.md

 - T_control must stay around +/- 0.5 degree of set temperature.
 - P_pump 0.3-1.6 W, **outside of this** may indicate a problem.

 During a mission while the glider is at the surface, it may be useful for data processing and response time verification to have the HydroC perform a zeroing interval.
-See Appendix 12.1.1 HydroC<sup>TM</sup> CO<sub>2</sub>T Zeroing for instructions on how to do this while connected to the Seaglider.
+See {numref}`hydroc_zero_through_seaglider` for instructions on how to do this while connected to the Seaglider.

 ## In situ reference data